How to Choose the Right Electric Bike Battery

 Alternatives to Upgrading Your Battery

 You may deem that replacing your existing electric bike battery, for a higher capacity one, is too much of a risk.
 This is due to any potential burn out to your motor and controller, if you overdo it.
 So luckily, there are alternative, safer ways to increase the range of your electric bike.
 I will talk about a couple of these below.
 By the way though, there are other ways to increase your electric bike’s range.
 These are certain behaviors and habits you can adopt.
-I discuss these in my article “How Can I Increase My Electric Bike Battery Range”
+I discuss these in my article “How Can I Increase My Electric Bike Battery Range”.

 Adding Range Extenders